borgebj/IN5020-Distribuerte-Systemer/ass1/Readme.md

 ## How to run (current)

 Run 'ServerSimulator' for everything to run at once
-- compile files in both /client and /server
+1. compile files in both /client and /server
-- run ServerSimulator
+2. run `ServerSimulator` to start all threads
+3. run `ClientSimulator` to start all clients

 ## How to run (planned)